Peterborough

 • Waterton Arms 68 Church Street Deeping St James PE6 8HD Telephone(01778) 342219

 Lovely old limestone building.
-The bar serves up to six real ales, two of which change regularly.
+The bar serves up to five real ales, two of which change regularly.
 Pub quiz on Wednesday evenings.
 Free Wi-Fi.
 Separate pool table room.
 The pub is named after the noted antiquary and author Edmund Waterton, who bought Deeping Manor in 1879.
 An annual beer festival is held in the spring.
+NOTE: May close early at bar staff’s discretion if quiet, especially Mon-Weds.

 • Doddington